Beaucoup

 For more information about this project, check out my ABOUT page.

-This first entry serves as an example of what you can expect to receive twice a month with your paid subscription: a whole gob of marvelous artworks!
-Hopefully this entry convinces you it’s worth five bucks a month!
+This first entry serves as an example of what you can expect: a whole gob of marvelous artworks!
+Hopefully this entry convinces you it’s worth subscribing!

 Please keep in mind, this newsletter will exceed most email limits, so you’ll need to click through to “view entire message” at the bottom of this email or click over to the website to enjoy the whole thing.